 StarT projects are made by student teams.
-A StarT project gives children and youngsters a chance to show their expertise, and to make use of their own interests and creativity.
-The form and the topic of the project can be almost anything you can think of – to participate you only have to provide us with a short video describing the project and a concise learning diary.
-As such, StarT projects can be easily adjusted to fit any curriculum.
+A StarT project gives children and youngsters a chance to show their expertise, and to make use of their own interests and creativity as the project can be almost anything you can think of!

 - A project creation

-At the end of the project, there should be an end product.
+All projects should end with some kind of a creation.
 It can be for example the results of your research presented in a visual way, a game you can play, a work of art, a moving toy, a robot or a play – anything you can think of!
 We appreciate creativity and new innovations.

 - A video describing your project

 Create a short video of your project creation (max 3 min).
 Show your team in the video, too!
-The assessment of the project work focuses around creativity, innovative ideas, collaboration, as well as the presentation of the projects.
-If the video is not spoken in English, it must include English subtitles.
+If the video is not spoken in English, it should include English subtitles.
 Please note: the same video cannot be used to report a StarT project and a best practice.
 The StarT project videos are primarily made by the students and should describe the students’ work and the end product.
 A best practice video describes what has been done from the educator’s point of view.

 - A project diary

-All projects must keep a concise learning diary.
-The form of the diary is free of choice: it can include text, photos and/or video.
-The StarT jury will also consider the students’ reflections about their own projects when assessing the projects.
-The diaries are to outline what students learned during the project and how well they feel they did.
-The diaries can be created in the native tongue of the students, but to assess the project, we will need at least a summary of the diary in English.
+All project teams must keep and submit a learning diary.
+The form of the diary is free of choice: it can be text, photos and/or video… The diaries are to outline what students learned during the project.
+The diaries can be created in the native language of the students, but to assess the project, we will need at least a summary of the diary in English.